 IT has traditionally been seen as a back office function, however there is now increasing evidence that IT is seen as a key enabler of positive change, whether as an enabler of transformation or simply as a tool to deliver improved responsiveness, service and quality.

 The challenge for executives is to achieve savings, maintaining or improve services whilst not stifling innovation.
 The cutback in budgets has been met in a mixture of ways including: stopping all planned spend on new projects or contractors; cutting staff or delaying the replacement of equipment.
-Whilst expedient cuts have been made to meet mandates, a key question still remains – are cuts made with a view to retaining service levels, seeking optimization of value as opposed to compromising quality in the quest for savings?
+Whilst expedient cuts have been made to meet mandates, a key question still remains – are cuts made with a view to retaining service levels, seeking optimisation of value as opposed to compromising quality in the quest for savings?

 There is then the problem of the dealing with emerging technologies and demands for different ways of working such as increased mobility and remote working and “bring your own” devices (laptops, iPads etc).

-ImprovIT provide a comprehensive set of independent metrics driven advice and support to public sector managers, helping with the selection of suitable IT services and solutions, baselining current capabilities and efficiencies of IT, and achieving optimisation of service delivery costs and quality.
+ImprovIT provide a comprehensive set of independent metrics driven advice and virtual modelling support to public sector managers, helping with the selection of suitable IT services and solutions, baselining current capabilities and efficiencies of IT, and achieving optimisation of service delivery costs and quality.

 ImprovIT’s range of services include: